 Submissions in relation to new applications or additional information in relation to existing applications should be via eplanning.scot

-The Coronavirus Scotland Act 2020 makes provision for the extension of the duration of some planning permissions and planning permission in principles as described in a letter from the Chief Planner.
-In general terms it means that any permission expiring between 7 April 2020 and 7 October 2020 can be implemented, or an application for approval of specified matters submitted until 7 April 2021.
+The Coronavirus Scotland Act 2020 makes provision for the extension of the duration of some planning permissions, planning permission in principle and other consents granted under the planning acts.
+In general terms it means that any permission expiring between 7 April 2020 and 31 March 2021 can be implemented, or an application for approval of specified matters submitted until 30 September 2021.
 If you require clarification on this matter please contact firstname.lastname@example.org quoting the reference number of the relevant permission.

 Site and building inspections